houseabsolute/precious/README.md

 There are some configuration scenarios that you may need to handle.
 Here are some examples:

-### Linter runs just once for the entire source tree
+### Command runs just once for the entire source tree

-Some linters, such as [rust-clippy](https://github.com/rust-lang/rust-clippy), expect to run just once across the entire source tree, rather than once per file or directory.
+Some commands, such as [rust-clippy](https://github.com/rust-lang/rust-clippy), expect to run just once across the entire source tree, rather than once per file or directory.